jeff-d-wang/IME/README.md

 ## OOD Assignment 5
 ### Update: 6/17/22
+Side note: All changes made are noted in this README version for assignment 5.

 ## Model Package:
 In our model, it now contains a filter package, a picture package, a pixel package, a transformation